ndiego/genesis-featured-page-advanced/readme.txt

 **Disclaimer:** This plugin is essentially a forked version of the original *Genesis - Featured Page* widget.
 Props go to StudioPress for developing the widget, I just modified/enhanced it.

+= Support This Plugin =

+There are a few ways you can help support the development of this plugin:

+1. If you spot an error or bug, please let us know in the support forums.
+The issue will be diagnosed an a new release push out as soon as possible.
+1. [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WLSEBKWPL9UMN).
+Time is money, and contributions from users like you really help us dedicate more hours to the continual development and support of this plugin.

 == Installation ==